- Search The Registry

 Gullah Jack is historically known for his role as a co-conspirator, along with Denmark Vesey, in planning the large slave rebellion that would become known as Denmark Vesey's slave conspiracy in 1822.
 Both Vesey and Gullah Jack were involved with the AME Church in Charleston.
 At the AME Church, Vesey recruited Gullah Jack for his planned uprising in Charleston.
 Using his Africa-based influences, Gullah Jack was crucial in recruiting African slaves as soldiers and provided them with charms as protection against the "buckra" (whites).
 He is also said to have used his spiritual powers to terrify others into keeping silent about the conspiracy.

-Historians believe Jack's strong African culture, contrasted with Vesey's preaching, helped attract many of the slaves that joined the revolt.
+Historians believe Jack's strong African culture, contrasted with Vesey's preaching, helped attract many slaves who joined the revolt.
 The Vesey plot involved taking over the state armory to arm slaves from rural areas and the local sea islands, who would rise and assist the others in revolt.
 The slaves would then kill the whites of Charleston, take the city, and finally use the city's ships to escape to Haiti, where slaves had overthrown the white government and now ruled.
-Eventually, the Vesey plot was leaked by other slaves coerced to confession.
+Eventually, the Vesey plot was leaked by other slaves coerced into confession.

 Gullah Jack was arrested for his part in the plot on July 5, 1822, and was tried for his role in the planning, along with 130 others.
 Ultimately, South Carolina authorities hanged Vesey, Gullah Jack, and 34 other leading conspirators on July 12, 1822.